kirtan29bosses/FSD-2/Unit-9/README.md

 (2) https://www.mongodb.com/try/download/compass
 (3) Open cmd and write "mongosh" and run.

+After downloading "https://www.mongodb.com/try/download/shell", extract the file, then open file and click on "bin" and then copy the exe files to "C" drive.

 Steps to setup mongodb:-
 (1) https://www.mongodb.com/
 (2) Inside "Products" go to "Community Edition".